Inclusion of under served groups in trials

 - published our work for other researchers to read

-- asked other Clinical Trial Units to carry out the audit - so eight have started or completed the work
+- asked other Clinical Trial Units to carry out the audit, with eight starting or completing the work

 - set up a team in our department to focus on making our research more inclusive